Werewolf (1996 film): Plot

 Archaeologists working in the Arizona desert find a skeleton that appears to be a werewolf.
-The ill-tempered foreman, Yuri (Jorge Rivero) gets into a fight with his crew: Tommy (Jules Desjarlais), Joel (Joe Estevez), and Bill (Randall Oliver).
+The ill-tempered foreman, Yuri gets into a fight with his crew: Tommy, Joel, and Bill.
 In the course of the fight, Tommy is scratched by the werewolf skeleton.
-This greatly alarms his fellow workers, especially Joel, who incredulously utters the word "yetiglanchi."
-The head archaeologist, Noel (Richard Lynch), dismisses all Native Americans from the site, but in a private meeting later that day, explains that a major problem may be developing; American Indian mythology holds that a "yetiglanchi" is a dangerous individual who takes on predatory lupine characteristics and kills humans.
+This greatly alarms his fellow workers, especially Joel, who incredulously utters the word "yetiglanchi".
+The head archaeologist, Noel, dismisses all Native Americans from the site, but in a private meeting later that day, explains that a major problem may be developing; American Indian mythology holds that a "yetiglanchi" is a dangerous individual who takes on predatory lupine characteristics and kills humans.

 Tommy is taken to the hospital, where he begins to exhibit signs of lycanthropy.
-Yuri sneaks into the hospital and appears to facilitate Tommy's transformation.
-Shortly thereafter, Tommy fully transforms into a wolf and escapes after killing several people, but Joel and Bill are waiting by his house armed with silver bullets, and they kill him in turn.
+Yuri sneaks into the hospital and takes a sample of the infected Tommy's blood.
+Shortly thereafter, Tommy fully transforms into a werewolf and escapes after killing several people.
+Joel and Bill are waiting by Tommy's house armed with silver bullets, and they kill the werewolf in turn.

-The action then shifts to a house in suburban Flagstaff, where a writer named Paul Niles (Federico Cavalli) arrives to take up residence.
+The action then shifts to a house in suburban Flagstaff, where a writer named Paul Niles arrives to take up residence.
 It is explained that the archaeologists have invited Paul to the area for the purpose of publicizing their find and obtaining funding for their continued research.
-At a party, Paul is introduced to another foreign-sounding member of the team, Natalie Burke (Adrianna Miles), and he takes a romantic interest in her.
-Yuri is expelled from the party after sexually harassing Natalie, but improvises a plan to create a new werewolf out of an unsuspecting security guard (director Tony Zarrindast).
-Yuri is again successful in doing so, but this werewolf attempts to drive his car, and shortly meets his death by running into a stack of flammable oil barrels that were inexplicably placed in the middle of the road.
+At a party, Paul is introduced to Natalie Burke, a member of the archeological team present at the time of the original discovery.
+He takes a romantic interest in her.
+Yuri is expelled from the party after sexually harassing Natalie, but improvises a plan to create a new werewolf out of an unsuspecting security guard.
+Yuri drugs the guard before injecting him with a sample of Tommy's blood and is successful in creating another werewolf.
+This werewolf attempts to drive his car, however, and shortly meets his death by running into a stack of flammable oil barrels.